content-left-bg.png

 If any requirement cannot be met, the activity must not occur.

-Prior consultation is required with local authority (e.g. venue manager, lifeguard) for local advice, emergency support mechanisms and additional supervision requirements to ensure participant and public safety.
-Inform the pool operator of participants’ level of confidence and skills in the water.
+Prior consultation and collaboration with local expertise (e.g. venue manager, lifeguard) is required for local advice, emergency support mechanisms and additional supervision requirements to ensure participant and public safety.
+Venues may require testing of students’ swimming and water safety skills prior to conducting lessons.

 Additionally, for swimming carnivals, participation in events must be appropriate to students' current swimming competence.
 Consult the sequence of competency found in the water safety and swimming education program for guidance at each year/band level.